garrandall/popular-music-data/tracks/break-my-bank-new-boyz-iyaz.md

 Aint the karate kid

 Save it
-Everyday im spending more on her
+Everyday I'm spending more on her
 I don't buy shit
 Like I barely hold the door open
 And everytime I say this
-Shit I always get a ...
+Shit I always get a
 When it comes to taxes
 A nigga gon' be done for.